sahilsaxena21/Micorosoft_case_competition/README.md

 The following data will be used as input to the proposed AI solution:

+* Images from video recordings gathered from the in-store surveillance system
 * In-store and mobile app transactions and other activity performed by the customer (orders, returns, exchanges)
 *	Product and service list with detailed descriptions
-*	Video recordings gathered from in-store surveillance system

 ### Outputs